 Enjoy a trip to the Great Escape and Splashwater Kingdom (a Six Flags amusement park) in Lake George, NY.
 There are rides for all levels of thrillseekers, and the water park includes everything from a giant wave pool and lazy river ride to exciting speed slides.
 Getting there provides a scenic trip through the Vermont and New York countrysides.
 We will leave at 10 AM and return by 10 PM.
-No discounts or refunds are available for those holding season passes. ($60)
+No discounts or refunds are available for those holding season passes.
+Click here to register for this trip. ($60)

 Sunday, July 2, 2017

 Enjoy a day trip to Montreal!
 Students ages 18 and over with a valid passport and visa are invited to board our coach bus headed to downtown Montreal, which features the Festival International de Jazz de Montréal at the time of our visit.
 You can enjoy many street performances in addition to all the usual attractions the city has to offer.
 We will leave at 10 AM and return at around 10 PM.
-Please contact Resident Director Nicole Wendl before registering if you have a non-U.S. passport. ($45)
+Please contact Resident Director Nicole Wendl before registering if you have a non-U.S. passport.
+Click here to register for this trip. ($45)

 Monday, July 3, 2017